Icosacid/Brainuke/README.md

 @ March 2015

 ## Navigation
-* Save player's name in variable which will be used in score screen
+* Save player's name in variable which will be used in score screen (DONE)
 * Reset player's name input when navigating back to start page (DONE)

 ## Game session